ethereum/EIPs/SIPS/sip-49.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SIP.-->

-Add new long and inverse Synths for six new cryptocurrencies: Bitcoin Cash (BCC), Cardano (ADA), Dash, EOS, Monero (XMR), Ethereum Classic (ETC).
+Add new long and inverse Synths for six new cryptocurrencies: Bitcoin Cash (BCH), Cardano (ADA), Dash, EOS, Monero (XMR), Ethereum Classic (ETC).
 Add new long and inverse Synths for two new indices: FTSE 100 Index, Nikkei 225 Index Add new long and inverse Synths for one new commodity: Brent Crude Oil